lucgerrits/stcpp2/Readme.md

 ### configure file

 This configure file is used in protobuf.
 It generates Makefiles that allow the use of *gproof* tools.
+In configure_patch we can obtain the differences.